Please find updates on the process and post suggestions or questions in the Discussion Forum here.

 Phase 4 – Implementation

 In a first step, nominations for members of a Change Management Task Force (CMTF) that will steer this change process were collected and composed a Long List of candidates.
-SuSanA members and partners were welcomed to nominate candidates that fullfill some of the criteria mentioned above.
+SuSanA members and partners were welcomed to nominate candidates.
 Likewise, interested candidates were also invited to submit their own nomination.
 Please find the Terms of Reference (ToR) for the CMTF here.

 In a second step, all persons on the long were be contacted and asked to submit an Expression of Interest to be part of the CMTF.

 Interviews and the final selection of the CMTF followed the criteria defined above and took place in June 2019.
 Afterwards, the CMTF was be introduced to the Core Group.